pachyderm/docs-content/latest/run-commands/pachctl_create_pipeline.md

   -f, --file string       A JSON file (url or filepath) containing one or more pipelines. "-" reads from stdin (the default behavior).
 Exactly one of --file and --jsonnet must be set.
   -h, --help              help for pipeline
       --jsonnet string    BETA: A Jsonnet template file (url or filepath) for one or more pipelines. "-" reads from stdin.
 Exactly one of --file and --jsonnet must be set.
 Jsonnet templates must contain a top-level function; strings can be passed to this function with --arg (below)
-      --project string    The project in which to create the pipeline. (default "joins") -p, --push-images       If true, push local docker images into the docker registry.
+      --project string    The project in which to create the pipeline. (default "openCV") -p, --push-images       If true, push local docker images into the docker registry.
   -r, --registry string   The registry to push images to. (default "index.docker.io") -u, --username string   The username to push images as.